bahmutov/cypress-hyperapp-unit-test/README.md

 * What is this?
 This package allows you to use [Cypress](https://www.cypress.io/) test runner to unit test your Hyperapp components with zero effort.
 The component runs in the real browser with full power of Cypress E2E test runner: [live GUI, powerful API, screen recording, historical DOM snapshots, CI support, cross-platform](https://www.cypress.io/features/).

-* The line between unit testing a component that renders into a DOM, makes HTTP requests, uses browser API and end-to-end test for a complete web application is becoming very blurry in my opinion.
+* The line between unit testing a component that renders into a DOM, makes HTTP requests, uses browser API and an end-to-end test for a complete web application is becoming very blurry in my opinion.
 Hope this little bridge between HyperApp and Cypress test runner proves it.
 See examples below - some of them are testing individual components, some full apps.
 But the tests look and run _very much alike_.

 ## Install